 Project outcomes:

 Through the activities of this project, 224 OSU Extension Educators have learned about the importance of data collection and use by farmers markets.
-They have learned how data collection can be an important tools to assist farmers markets with decision making.
-They have also learned that data collection needs to be market driven and how they can assist their local farmers markets to develop data collection methods and use that will benefit the market, the vendors/farmers, and the community.
+They have learned how data collection can be an important tool to assist farmers markets with decision making.
+They have also learned that data collection needs to be market driven and how they can assist their local farmers markets to develop data collection methods and uses that will benefit the market, the vendors/farmers, and the community.

 During the 2022 OSU Extension Annual Conference 45 Extension Educators participated in a hand-on session of how to conduct a Dot Survey at farmers markets.
 These educators were guided through the process of developing questions, how participants respond to questions, and what to do with the information received.
 This hand-on activity was designed the help educators better support their local farmers markets in data collection processes.